MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/setup.md

 - Either a [paid](https://flow.microsoft.com/pricing/) or [trial](https://flow.microsoft.com/manage/) Power Automate plan.

-- A work or school account to sign into both your Windows device with administrator privileges, and Power Automate.
+- A work or school account to sign into your Windows device with administrator privileges and Power Automate.

 - A device that runs Windows 10, Windows Server 2016, or Windows Server 2019.
 - A US (QWERTY) keyboard attached.